Signs Along the Way

 Is it okay if I leave early?

-We think the whole weekend is important, and experiencing the GTU is a big part of that.
-We also understand you may be traveling long distances.
+We think the whole weekend is important, but we also understand you may be traveling long distances.
 Make the decision that is best for you.

 Where is Berkeley, Anyway?